 Admittedly, we all make mistakes when we write.
 Hopefully, by editing our content or running it through a review process, we spot and correct those mistakes so that we can deny our readers the chance of doing so for us.
 Unfortunately, not everyone who writes is good at writing.
 Likewise, not all writers are good at editing their own work, or have the luxury of a team of editors or content improvement software to catch their mistakes.

 In this post, we’ve decided to rant about some of our biggest content pet peeves.
 These are common writing mistakes that we just don’t have any patience for.

 For some Reason, a lot of People tend to randomly capitalize Words when they write.
 More often than not, the Words they capitalize are Nouns, but beyond that there doesn’t seem to be any Rhyme or Reason as to what they capitalize or when.

 Remember, there are only a handful of instances when you’re supposed to capitalize words, such as when they start a sentence or are a proper noun.
-(For a more comprehensive review of the rules, check out this post from Grammar Girl.)
+(For a more comprehensive review of the rules, check out our Grammar Guide for Busy People.)

 When in doubt, don’t capitalize.
 You’ll be right much more often than you’re wrong.

 Passive voice is when you make the object of an action the subject of a sentence.
 For example:

 This blog post was clearly written by people with a low tolerance for writing mistakes. (passive)

 People with a low tolerance for writing mistakes clearly wrote this blog post. (active)